mileweb/docs-content-hdt/docs/portal/transports/edit-transport.md

-# Edit Transport
+# Edit a Transport

 To edit a transport, search the transport you want to edit in the <strong> Transport </strong> page if it was not in the page, then click the "Action" button and select the "Edit".
-The <strong> Transports </strong> page can be reached simply by clcking "Transports" from the left pane of HDT portal.
+The <strong> Transports </strong> page can be reached simply by clicking "Transports" from the left pane of HDT portal.

 ![null](</docs/resources/images/transports/edit-transport-1.png>)